Lets ditch the verb “network”. Meet people, be inquisitive, share. Introduce them to your networks.

-I also uncovered bad news.
+There was also bad news.
 Before 1985 there was no word for all the linkages we had with people, people we met through our family, clubs and societies, work, school, and then all the people we met through those people.
 Today, people associate these linkages with the word networking, but the term networking was invented by a marketing man in 1985 to describe connecting people in order to build a business network.
-That term gave rise to a whole new industry, with self-appointed gurus selling us advice on how to network - the correct hand shake, the importance of business cards, who to speak with - and how to commoditize this.
+That term gave rise to a whole new industry, with self-appointed gurus selling us advice on how to network – the correct hand shake, the importance of business cards, who to speak with – and how to commoditize this.

 At the same time, as television and later personal entertainment choices became more abundant, people participated less in clubs and societies.
 The diversity of people we personally speak with, to give us access to resources or develop unique knowledge with or give us a sense of community, has shrunk dramatically.

 In the space of 40 years our networks became commoditized and kids no longer learn from their parents how to involve other people in their initiatives.

 This loss of social capital is affecting our productivity at work, our political participation and our ability to care for each other in communities.
 We don’t dare ask for help and we feel ill-equipped to take on big and unpredictable projects with others.